satiracode/owasp-junior-appsec/Secure Coding Principles ENG.md

 - **Argon2id** - Winner of the Password Hashing Competition (PHC) in 2015 and the most flexible among the described algorithms, which allows to customize the hashing complexity for different security requirements.

-Very often, in addition to **Brute Force** attacks, attackers use **Rainbow Hash Tables** to retrieve the original data (àla passwords) from their hash.
-These tables contain pre-computed hashes for a wide range of passwords, and while slow hashes make it difficult for the attacker (due to resource consumption), the most effective method of dealing with them is to use **salt** and **pepper**.
+Very often, in addition to **Brute Force** attacks, attackers use **Rainbow Hash Tables** to retrieve the original data (i.e. passwords) from their hash.
+These tables contain pre-computed hashes for a wide range of passwords, and while slow hashes make it difficult for the attacker (due to resource consumption), the most effective method of dealing with them is to use **Salt** and **Pepper**.

 **Salt** is a randomized set of bytes/symbols, most often at least 16-32 bytes long, that is added to the beginning or end of our data before hashing.
 It is stored in **open** form and is **unique** to each data that we hash.

-The **Pepper** is exactly the same random set of bytes, which unlike salt is **secret** and **NOT** unique for each chunk of data (i.e. 1 pepper for all passwords).
+The **Pepper** is exactly the same random set of bytes, which unlike Salt is **secret** and **NOT** unique for each chunk of data (i.e. 1 pepper for all passwords).
 It acts as an additional layer of defense and should be kept separate from our data.
 For example, if an attacker gains access to the password database, not knowing the pepper will make it nearly impossible to retrieve the original passwords.

 ### Secure encryption

 Encryption comes in two types - **symmetric** and **asymmetric**.
 While symmetric encryption uses a single key to encrypt and decrypt data, asymmetric encryption has 2 keys: **public** for data encryption and **private** for decryption.
-Here it is important to use only up-to-date encryption algorithms that are invulnerable to brute force attacks, resistant to ciphertext analysis and simply effective in our realities.
+It is important to use only up-to-date encryption algorithms that are invulnerable to brute force attacks, resistant to ciphertext analysis and simply effective in our realities.

 The most secure symmetric algorithms currently available include: